 The Big Bang

-That is down to models conceived by human capital theorists from the 1950s onwards, who argued that women voluntarily choose to be full-time mothers and housewives.
-They went on to say that women forego the chance to be a part of the labor supply as paid employees, because they lack the time to acquire the necessary skills on the job.
+That is down to models conceived by human capital theorists from the 1950s onwards.
+They argued that women voluntarily choose to be full-time mothers and housewives.
+They went on to say that women forego the chance to be a part of the labor supply as paid employees because they lack the time to acquire the necessary skills on the job.

-That mind-boggling observation came down the men’s opinion that women have an innate flair for domestic tasks.
-However, as Cohn points out, there is no evidence to support the idea that women have higher turnover than men.
+This shocking observation came down to the men’s belief that women have an innate flair for domestic tasks.
+However, as Cohn points out, there is no evidence to support the theory that women cause higher turnover than men.

 In actuality, sex-typing pushes women into predesignated jobs that have a high saturation rate, leaving many of them with no choice but to stay at home.
-And given the modern-day climate, the idea of domestic obligations restricting the female labor supply is, for lack of a better word, preposterous.
+And given the modern-day climate, the idea of domestic obligations restricting women’s choice to work seems appalling.

 Retracing Our Steps

-As uncomfortable as it may be, we wouldn’t be able to fully assess the extent to which sex-typing prevails in society, if we didn’t take a look at the role of organized male labor in reducing economic opportunities for women.
+As uncomfortable as it may be, we have to take a look at the role of organized male labor in reducing economic opportunities for women.

-This animosity stems from World War I, when women, shoved into the gaping occupational holes left behind by the men marching off to war, proved just how versatile they can be.
-In a CNN article devoted to these women, Belinda David pointed out that they not only slid into “men’s jobs”, but they trotted over to the battlefields as nurses, ambulance drivers and cooks.
+This animosity stems from World War I, when women, forced into the occupational holes left behind by the men who were marching off to war, proved just how versatile they could be.
+In a CNN article devoted to such women, Belinda David pointed out that they not only slid into “men’s jobs”, but they trotted over to the battlefields as nurses, ambulance drivers and cooks.

 Moreover, while making up the Women’s Land Army, they faced wartime shortages of food and housing.
-After the war, fury over women “taking” jobs from men was ignited, despite the fact that they were responsible for upholding the economy.
+After the war, fury over women “taking” jobs from men was ignited, despite their role in upholding the economy.
 This has been well-documented in Netflix’s 2014 and 2015 documentaries Women at War 1914-1918 and Women at War 1939-1945.

 The ongoing tensions between the occupational interests of men and women were manifested in the 2018 research carried out by Frontiers in Psychology.
 While workers perceived female leaders as equal in status, they didn’t consider them a threat to their own professional aspirations.

-This came down to the perception that women were disinterested in optimizing the control they were given – essentially, complacent.
-This notion comes back to sex role standards, with women seemingly not possessing the same ambition and assertiveness as men.
+This came down to the perception that women were disinterested in optimizing the control they were given.
+In essence, they were seen as complacent.
+This notion comes back to sex role standards, with women seemingly lacking the same ambition and assertiveness as men.

-In contrast, when men have low status positions, they are thought to be going against gender-based expectations that would see them possess higher status than women.
+In contrast, when men have low-status positions, they are thought to be going against gender-based expectations that would see them possess higher status than women.
 Like many things, this can be blamed on cultural forces, as is the case for Spain.
-There, professional women continue to emulate “masculine” behaviour because leadership roles are strongly male-typed.
+There, professional women continue to emulate “masculine” behavior because leadership roles are strongly male-typed.

-Clearly, there can be little talk of progress if the foundations of the world we’ve inherited are not inspected.
-Before we can expect both genders to show empathy and true willingness to fight for equality, we have to understand why present-day inequality prevails.
-After all, as is the case with the primary school children and their parents, all unshakeable ideas stem from our homes.
+Clearly, there can be little talk of progress if the foundations of the world we’ve inherited are not scrutinized first.
+Before we can expect both genders to show empathy and genuine enthusiasm for equality, we have to understand why present-day inequality prevails.